yuanjenlin/yuanjenlin.github.io/_pages/about.md

   - /about.html
 ---

-I am Yuan-Jen Lin, a postdoctoral research scientist at Center for Climate Systems Research, Columbia University / NASA Goddard Institute for Space Studies (GISS) in New York City.

-I study large-scale climate dynamics and climate change.
-My research interests include (1) climate feedback and sensitivity (2) interactions between ocean, clouds, and radiation (3) ocean circulation under climate change.

-You can find my full CV here: [[Download CV]](https://yuanjenlin.github.io/files/CV.pdf).
+I am Yuan-Jen Lin, a Postdoctoral Associate in the Department of Atmospheric and Oceanic Sciences, University of Colorado Boulder.
+My research focuses on large-scale climate dynamics and climate change.
+For more information, please see my full CV: [[View CV]](https://yuanjenlin.github.io/files/CV.pdf).

 ### Publications
 #### In prep/submitted/in review